The Essential Guide to

 • Bring inactive users back to your product with usage-driven email engagements.

-• Going beyond in-app engagements increase chance of users reengaging.
+• Going beyond in-app engagement increases the chance of users reengaging.

 Targeted Surveys